 Online Store Links for Memory:

 Vista/Windows 7 can be sluggish even on dual cpu systems running 1Gb.
 If this is doubled or tripled the performance increase is dramatically improved.
 Windows 7 has been changed to be run better than Vista and 7 (RIP) so get off that, depending on the version of 7 512MB-1GB would run at a usable rate, but just switch or install a different OS.

 32-bit versions of Windows will see (and utilize) only 3GB or 3.5GB.
 To utilize more memory you will need to install a 64-bit version of your OS.

-Below is guidance about the different memory types avilable, to ensure compatability please check your motherboard manual or related website for advice.
+Below is guidance about the different memory types available, to ensure compatibility please check your motherboard manual or related website for advice.